CS178A-B/yelp-review-topic-categorizer-analyzer-app/README.md

 <Screenshot of application>

 ## How To Run
 To be able to run this application, please clone this repository.
-After that, you will need to navigate to to the correct directory.
-To do so, go into src -> yelp_analyzer -> src.
+After that, you will need to navigate to to the correct directories to run both the client and server side.

+To run the client side in one terminal, change directories into src -> yelp_analyzer.
 After that, run `npm install` (if you don't have it already), then run `npm start`.

+To run the server side in another terminal, change directories into src.
+After that, run `npm install cors` (if you receive the error _Error: Cannot find module 'cors'_), then run `node app.js`.

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the client in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This automatically opens [http://localhost:3000](http://localhost:3000) in your browser, where you can view the app.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `node app.js`

+Runs the server connected to the database.<br />
+This connects the client side of the app to the server and database, enabling any functions on the server side to run accordingly.

+You will also see any node errors in the console.

 ### `npm test`